microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_install.md

 ### DISABLE_PARALLEL

-By default, `vcpkg_make_install` will run make with the `-j` option to enable parallel building.
+By default, `vcpkg_make_install` runs make with the `-j` option to enable parallel building.
 If your project does not support parallel builds or you encounter issues with it, set this flag to disable parallel building.
-This will cause `make` to be executed without the `-j` option, running build steps sequentially.
+This causes `make` to be executed without the `-j` option, running build steps sequentially.

 ### LOGFILE_ROOT